 Would you like to unleash your creativity and tackle both small challenges and wicked, complex problems?
 Are you looking for new ideas, best practices and tools to innovate and transform in a human-centric, design-driven way?
 Join us!

 Register for the Service Design College Campus and learn from researchers, innovators, professors, service designers, customer experience strategists and others.

-You can learn from researchers, innovators, professors, service design managers, customer experience strategists and strategic design thinkers how to become ready for change.
-You will get inspired by stories from small start-ups and large corporates how to re-invent your business.
-You can practice creative and strategic thinking with approaches such as lean startup, open innovation and systems thinking.
-And you will experience how service design can contribute to human-centric problem solving and forward-thinking innovation.
+Get inspired by stories from small start-ups to large corporates on how to reframe challenges and develop valuable solutions.
+Practise creative and strategic thinking with approaches such as foresight, open innovation and systems thinking.
+And experience how design can contribute to human-centric problem-solving and forward-thinking innovation.

 Together with Philips and in collaboration with IBM, IKEA and the Ellen MacArthur Foundation, we organise the annual Student Service Design Challenge.
 This challenge is a unique and international design competition amongst students, celebrating excellence in service design.
 It is initiated by Philips Experience Design and aims to challenge creative minds to envision service design concepts that matter based on an actual, tangible, real-life case they can relate to.